trothr/blog/Marilyn/2020/20200104-better-for-knowing-you.md

 And then verse 4, "I cried to the Lord with my voice, and He heard me from His holy hill.".

-Diane encouraged me to read Psalms, and I was doing that.
+Diane encouraged me to read Psalms, and I have been doing that.
 Got to chapter 3 and got stuck on verses 3 and 4.
 These were tough because they (or something similar) had been verse-of-the-day at one point during Marilyn's hospitalization.
+Stuff I know to be true, but leaving me with that "why?" again.

 Marilyn was better for me than I was for her.
 I wanted to do better, to do more.
-I should recognize that her lie now is perfect, no improvement needed.
-Maybe someday I will.
+I should recognize that her life now is perfect, no improvement needed.
+Maybe someday I can embrace that.

 2020-01-04 Saturday